Tore422/DAT250_First_Repository/dat250-expass1.md

 I already had the Git bash client installed, so I updated it by<br>
 running the command "git update-git-for-windows"<br>
-and verified by checking that the version was correct using the command "git version".
+and verified by checking that the version was correct using the command "git version" in the Git Bash.

-I had an earlier version of Intellij already installed,<br>
+I had an earlier version of Intellij already installed, but since a new version had been released<br>
-but since a new version had been released I had to download and follow the installation process anew from the jetbrains web site.
+I had to download and follow the installation process anew from the jetbrains web site.<br>
 After the installation was completed, I launched the IDE and configured a few of the settings.<br>
 I then created a new project to confirm that it was indeed working.